sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - draft-group.md

 Example 1
 ---

-The following example shows using the Query method to extract agricultural data from a government report.
+The following example shows using the Query Group method to extract agricultural data from a government report.

 **Config**